rushikesh-D69/TARA-Tracking_Adaptive_Road_Autonomous_Car/README.md

 This project is based on CARLA's automatic control example, which is licensed under the MIT License.
 See the original copyright notice in the source code.

-## 🙏 Acknowledgments

-- CARLA Simulator team at Intel Labs
-- Original automatic control implementation by German Ros
-- Enhanced with comprehensive ADAS features

-## 📧 Contact

-For questions or issues, please open an issue on GitHub.

----

 ## ⚠️ Important Notes